Shumack, Richard, 2014, The Wisdom of Islam and the Foolishness of Christianity, Island View Publishing , 240pp, pb

 (Taken from the website of The Centre for Public Christianity)

-Professor Trigg is Senior Research Fellow at the Ian Ramsey Centre, University of Oxford.
-His latest book is Religious Diversity: Philosophical and Political Dimensions, Cambridge University Press, 2014
+Reviewed by Professor Trigg, Senior Research Fellow at the Ian Ramsey Centre, University of Oxford.
+His latest book is Religious Diversity: Philosophical and Political Dimensions, Cambridge University Press, 2014.

 This book, by Richard Shumack, who is based in Australia, confronts common objections made to Christianity by Muslim thinkers.
 He particularly responds to philosophical objections made by the British Muslim, Shabbir Akhtar.
 Shumack gives him the compliment of saying that he is ‘unique among contemporary Muslim thinkers in the depth of his engagement with Christian belief.’